 If you are a DM like I am, I am sure you will enjoy using this spell to surprise cocky adventurers; you think they have got your plans all figured out.
 It is a great spell to surprise your players or get them to have the wrong idea.

-Tricking your players in ignoring you – is there a monster you just don’t want to say goodbye to?
+- Tricking your players into ignoring you – is there a monster you just don’t want to say goodbye to?
 Then, if it has Feign Death, you can pretend it has already perished.
+This use is great if you love a good plot twist.

 The downsides of Feign Death in 5e